 - client-server interaction, peer to peer communication, back-end technologies, front-end technologies, MVC architectures

-- technology for server (back-end) development - web server architecture, HTTP protocol, MVC architecture, REST architecture, web development frameworks, templating engines
+- technologies for server development (back-end) – Web server architecture, HTTP protocol, MVC architecture, REST architecture, web development frameworks, templating engines

-- web front-end technologies (client development) - HTML, CSS, JS, HTTP, DOM, AJAX, communication with back-end, calling REST API, front-end frameworks, basic design and UX (user experience) concepts
+- front-end technologies (client-side development) – HTML, CSS, JS, HTTP, DOM, AJAX, communication with back-end, calling REST API, front-end frameworks, basic design and UX (user experience) concepts

 - mobile technologies – mobile apps, Android and iOS development, mobile user interface (UI), calling server logic

 - embedded systems – microcontrollers, digital and analog input and output control, sensor access, peripheral management